stratapp/stratapp-website/_posts/2019-06-25-stratapp-is-easy-to-implement-but-clients-still-manage-change-for-the-best-results.md

 ---
 date: 2019-06-19T05:23:45.000+00:00
 layout: post
-title: "#stratapp breaks new ground on implementing SaaS"
+title: "#stratapp breaks new ground on implementing strategy execution and collaboration software"
 seo_title: "#stratapp breaks new ground on implementing strategy execution and collaboration software"
 seo_description: " \n#stratapp is configured to work ‘out of the box’.
 The client